History Of The Mike Date

 I was working with AutoCAD at the time, and in AutoCAD you enter a lot of numerical data into the computer using fractions, decimals, radians, and degrees.
 I realized that I could incorporate time of day into the Mike Date using decimals.

 At the same time I corrected The Zero Problem, I also realized that I needed to refine my origin point.
-I consulted my Baby Book to get my exact time of birth, and I doublechecked the time zone and daylight saving time policy in effect at the time.
+I consulted my Baby Book to get my exact time of birth, and I doublechecked the time zone and daylight saving time policy in effect at that time.
+This gave me the universal time of my birth, which I use as my origin point.

 I was researching, on the internet, different ways that I could have a Mike Date clock on my computer.
 That's how I found out that this idea is actually old, old news.
 The Modified Julian Date was the existing time standard that I focused on as being exactly the same as what I was doing.
 Everything but the origin was the same.